Ye Olde Colleges (at least in America)

 Some non-Ivy League schools can fall under this trope as well, due to their elite status, overuse in fiction, and fulfilling a specific niche.
 Examples include:

-- MIT (The Massachusetts Institute of Technology) or Caltech (the California Institute of Technology).
+- MIT (Massachusetts Institute of Technology) or Caltech (California Institute of Technology).
 Most common with characters whose backgrounds are in math, science, engineering, or programming.

 - The Seven Sisters, a group of prestigious women's colleges.note Historically, this was the equivalent of the Ivy League for women; in fact, many of them started as "sister schools" to Ivy League colleges back when those schools only admitted men.
 Nowadays, having a character choose a Seven Sisters school is usually a way to show that she is a Granola Girl and/or Straw Feminist.

 - The Juilliard School, a prestigious arts school in New York City with programs in music, theater and dance.
-If your Teen Drama includes an amazing classical musician or the star of the school musical, they will always go here, even though the latter is impossible in reality; Juilliard does not have a musical theater program.
+If your Teen Drama includes an amazing classical musician or the star of the school musical, they will always go here, even though the latter is impossible in reality since Juilliard, interestingly enough, does not actually have a musical theater program.

 - The film schools of University of Southern California (USC) and New York University (NYU), two of the best in the country, for budding directors.

-- The more prestigious Historically-Black Colleges, such as Spelman, Morehouse, and Howard, on shows with predominantly African-American casts.
+- The more prestigious Historically-Black Colleges like Morehouse, Tuskeegee, and Howard, on shows with African-American casts.

 - Georgetown University in Washington, DC for TV lawyers and politicians who don't go to Harvard or Yale.

 Why aren't any of these considered "Ivy League" schools, you wonder?
-The League is actually an athletic conference within the NCAA; the eight schools' sports teams compete primarily against each other in the playing season.
-The social connotations developed around this.
+The League is actually an athletic conference within the NCAA, and the social connotations developed around this.
+However, if your teen heroine is talking about getting a gymnastics scholarship to Harvard, it's another case of poor research since the Ivies don't offer athletic scholarships.

 - Japan: The University Of Tokyo or "T˘dai" for short.